cloudposse/atmos/website/docs/index.md

 ## Example

-The [example](examples/complete) folder contains a complete solution that shows how to:
+The `examples/complete` folder contains a complete solution that shows how to:

 - Structure the Terraform and helmfile components
 - Configure the CLI
-- Add [stack configurations](examples/complete/stacks) for the Terraform and helmfile components (to provision them to different environments and stages)
+- Add for the Terraform and helmfile components (to provision them to different environments and stages)

 ## CLI Configuration